NovatecConsulting/solman-fb-jira-addon/README.md

 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE](https://github.com/SAP/solman-fb-jira-addon/blob/master/LICENSE) file.

+## Information on Debugging
+In order to run this directly from an IDEA install atlas-debug with one of the most current versions and start it with `atlas-debug --jvmargs "-Xms2G -Xmx5G"` from this project folder